 Benefits of kundalini:

 - Spiritually awaken

 Sivanda Yoga is based on the teachings of Hindu spiritual teacher Swami Sivananda.
 Sivananda is an unofficial form of Hatha Yoga.
 However, if we look at Sivananda vs Hatha, Sivananada has more focus on breath and is arguably more spiritual.

 The purpose of Sivananda Yoga is to increase health and to reduce the chance of disease through natural cultivation of the body.

 As well as physical exercise, Sivananda includes philosophies that are based on asanas, pranayama, diet (vegetarian), positive thinking, and meditation.

-Is Sivananda Yoga Right For You?
+Is Sivananda The Right Type Of Yoga For You?

 Proper Sivananda yoga is a deeply spiritual practice that incorporates belief and should be taken seriously.
 It is hugely beneficial for overall health of both the body and mind, and the positive thinking aspect also introduces a level of self-growth that many will enjoy.
 For that reason, when we compare this to other forms (like Sivananda Vs Hatha or Vs Ashtanga, for instance), Sivananda is arguably a deeper form that is of more benefit for the mind.